 Browse our Global Best Practice Portfolio products to find the right options for your staff.

 To reflect changes in business practices and direct community feedback, AXELOS is currently revising our PRINCE2 guidance and exams.

-The new version of PRINCE2 will be launched in mid-2017 and we will update this website with more information about the PRINCE2 2017 certification and best practice.
+The new version of PRINCE2 was launched in mid-2017 and we have updated this website with more information about the PRINCE2 2017 certification and best practice.